chartmann1590/VowVault/docs/features.md

 - `friends` - Friend group photos
 - `decorations` - Wedding decorations and venue
 - `food` - Catering and meal photos

+### ⚡ Lazy Loading Gallery
+Experience smooth, fast browsing with intelligent lazy loading for large photo galleries.
+No more waiting for all photos to load at once.

+**Performance Features:**
+- **Infinite Scroll:** Smooth scrolling that loads photos as you browse
+- **Smart Loading:** Only loads photos when needed, reducing initial page load time
+- **Loading Indicators:** Beautiful animated spinners while photos load
+- **End-of-Content Detection:** Know when you've reached the end of the gallery
+- **Filter Integration:** All search and filter features work seamlessly with lazy loading
+- **Mobile Optimized:** Perfect performance on all devices

+**Technical Benefits:**
+- **Faster Initial Load:** Only loads 12 photos initially instead of all photos
+- **Reduced Server Load:** Efficient API calls that load photos in batches
+- **Better Memory Usage:** Optimized for large galleries with hundreds of photos
+- **Smooth UX:** No page breaks or pagination buttons to interrupt browsing
+- **Real-time Updates:** New photos appear automatically as you scroll

 ### 📧 Email Photo Upload
 Send photos directly via email to automatically add them to the gallery.
 Perfect for guests who prefer email over web uploads.